PulseSPORTS30 Full List: Meet Nigeria's 30 best footballers of the year

 4. Moses Simon

-Simon ended the season in a way he possibly did not expect it to end for him, helping Nantes to their first Coupe de France title since...
+Simon ended the season in a way he possibly did not expect it, helping Nantes to their first Coupe de France title since...

 5. Taiwo Awoniyi